 It may seem strange to pose this question: is it loneliness or is it depression?
 After all, many people feel loneliness at the loss or weakening of close relationships because of depression, and most of us who’ve lived with the condition over a lifetime experience those broken connections as some of its worst effects.
 On the other hand, lots of lonely people are not depressed – sad, most likely, but not necessarily experiencing the classic […]

 What do I really deserve from life?
 That’s a question that comes up online a lot, even if it’s only implied.
 And the dismaying but common answer is often: not much.
 It always saddens me to read that, but it’s never surprising.
 Those of us who’ve lived with depression for a while know that the first thing to go is self-esteem.
 I lost it early on and formed the habit of tearing myself down, focusing […]

 Susan and Dano have presented in comments here two different ideas about isolation that I need to explore more deeply, with your help.
 This is hard for me to pin down alone.
 My mind wants to wander, to lose focus, to put itself to sleep because this gets at something I don’t want to face – so bear with me as I try to chain together a few thoughts about what is happening in the […]

 Part of my recovery consists of putting two and two together, in this case, connecting depression and stress.
 I’ve learned to see links between things I’ve done and felt that I never knew were connected to depression.
-Blowing up in rage, feeling extreme anxiety, even panic at meeting a group of new people, deep fears and fantasies, memory loss – understanding that all of those problems fitted in with depression was surprising but also comforting.
-That painful barrage of living began to […]
+Blowing up in rage, feeling extreme anxiety, even panic at meeting a group of new people, deep fears and fantasies, memory loss – understanding that all of those problems fitted in with depression was surprising but also comforting. […]